 How to Enter

-The cost for taking part in the Railway Challenge is £350 + VAT (for up to 10 team members plus a supervisor).
+Costs: The cost for taking part in the Railway Challenge is £350 + VAT (for up to 10 team members plus a supervisor).
 Additional team members will be charged £35 + VAT (up to a maximum of 10 additional members).
-Payment should be submitted along with the booking form.
+Payment needs to be submitted along with the booking form.

 Why get involved?